Download FND app Android Aapp IoS App

 Psychological Therapy

-Psychologists and psychiatrists who are familiar with the area can have a lot to offer people with FND
+Psychologists and psychiatrists who are familiar with the area can have a lot to offer people with FND.

 Psychologists working in general hospitals, rehabilitation, pain clinics or in a chronic fatigue service are likely to be familiar with this area.
 Liaison psychiatrists or Neuropsychiatrists will definitely be familiar with it.